 a.
 Housing may be provided for the fall break, Thanksgiving break and spring holiday (Easter) break.
 All halls are closed for winter break, spring break and summer break.
 Each residence hall will reopen after the break ends.
-Students must submit an extended term housing agreement if they wish to stay over any break.
-Note: Dining services may not be offered during breaks
+Students must submit an extended term housing agreement one week in advance of the break if they wish to stay over any break. \Note: Dining services may not be offered during breaks